 • Social style awareness and how to adapt to others’ styles for more effective communication

-In session 3 of the series, these learning points are discussed
+In session three of the series, these learning points will be discussed:

 • Definitions of conflict, benefits, and consequences

 • Conflict management styles

 • Strategies to manage and more positively resolve conflict